allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Workspace

 1. Shifts and Setup tab: shifts tab displays shifts and allows modification of shifts.
 The setup tab supports setting up the module for use.

 2. Crew

-A. Position grid: use filters to bring in a list of personnel based upon crew position.
+1. Position grid: use filters to bring in a list of personnel based upon crew position.

-B. DAFSC grid: use filters to bring in a list of personnel based upon a DAFSC or a certification.
+2. DAFSC grid: use filters to bring in a list of personnel based upon a DAFSC or a certification.

-C. Certification grid: use filters to bring in a list of personnel based upon a DAFSC or a certification.
+3. Certification grid: use filters to bring in a list of personnel based upon a DAFSC or a certification.

 3. Crew and Crew Set tab: crew tab displays the CP, DAFSC and certifications pane.
 The crew set tab displays crew sets or crew templates built by the scheduler.

 Workflow

 Shift Schedule Setup